Discover other sectors

 If you’re interested in another area of legal services, also consider:

 There are a number of reources and schemes in place to support students from backgrounds that are underrepresented in the sector.

 Students wanting to build up legal sector experience through paralegal work can find jobs and careers advice on:

 Use specialist job websites to find vacancies in specific sectors:

 Recruitment with a large legal firm may include any or all of the following:

 Pupillage recruitment is usually more traditional, with a single or multi-stage interview process and an assessed task on the day.
-Read TargetJobs’ advice on preparing for your pupillage interview.
+Read TARGETJobs’ How to ace your pupillage interview.

 There are many things you can do while studying at York to prepare for a career in legal services:

 Find out more about the sector from theses multimedia resources.